dimasmith/planets/README.md

 ## Issues that will immediately kick you

-* The resolution is hardcoded to 1920x1080 in fullscreen mode.
 * Paths to assets and file names inside are hardcoded.

 ## Good words for